 By-products – the evolved reaction materials of a condensation cure silicone with moisture.
 These typically generate the odor found when silicones cure.

 Catalyst – is a reagent that when added to a compound, initiates a chemical reaction, but is not consumed by the reaction.

 Caulk – is a compound that is used to fill crevices to enable a moisture or weather-proof seal.

-Centipoise = a unit of measure for liquid materials.
+Centipoise – a unit of measure for adding viscosity to liquid materials.
 One hundredth of a poise. (centistokes x specific gravity)

 Chain extension – a process where a high molecular weight linear polymer is fabricated from many lower molecular weight linear components.

 Chain stopper – an M unit utilized in polymerization reactions, which limits chain growth by having only one hydrolyzable or reactive functional group on the molecule.